List of awards and nominations received by Imelda Staunton

-Imelda Staunton is an English actress who has received various awards and nominations, including four Laurence Olivier Awards, a British Academy Film Award, and a Screen Actors Guild Award.
-Additionally, she has been nominated for an Academy Award, two Golden Globe Awards, and a Primetime Emmy Award.
+Imelda Staunton is an English actress who has received various awards and nominations, including a British Academy Film Award and five Laurence Olivier Awards.
+Additionally, she has been nominated for an Academy Award, three Golden Globe Awards, and two Primetime Emmy Awards.
 In 2016, Staunton was appointed Commander of the Order of the British Empire (CBE) in honour of her services to drama.